India Consular Application Centre - Spain BLS ICAC Spain

 • It should have full face, front view, eyes open.

-• Photo should present full head from top of hair to bottom of chin.
+• Photo should be present full head from top of hair to bottom of chin.

-• There should not be any distracting shadows on the face or on the background.
+• There should not be any distracting shadows on the face or in the background (should not have reflection of the glasses; glasses to be taken off to avoid reflections).

 • Head coverings are not permitted except for religious reasons, but the facial features from bottom of chin to top of forehead and both edges of the face must be clearly shown.